mission-of-mercy/mission-of-mercy/README.md

 ![CT Clinic](https://github.com/mission-of-mercy/mission-of-mercy/raw/master/doc/ct_clinic.png)

 It's easy to work on a software project and never see the impact it makes on people.
-For Mission of Mercy, it' hard NOT to see the amazing impact your contributions make on people's lives.
+For Mission of Mercy, it's hard NOT to see the amazing impact your contributions make on people's lives.
 Below is a collection of photos and videos from various clinics throughout the country which use this software.

 **Photos**